-One such problem is “Unfortunately, Contacts has stopped” error message that most of the user has already faced.
+Lots of users have reported that they have come across an “Unfortunately, Contacts has stopped” error message.
 This error is very much annoying and it should be fixed ASAP.

 About “Unfortunately, Contacts has Stopped” error

-This types of error generally occurs when users try to make calls or receive calls or at the time of searching contacts in the Android device.
-This occurs in the contacts app especially when it is most required.
+This type of error generally occurs when users try to make calls or receive calls or at the time of contacts on the Android device.
+It occurs in the contacts app especially when it is most required.

-However still now, the exact reason is not defined but as far as possible, it is assumed that the problem can be due to cache and data stored in phone.
+However, the exact reason is not defined but as far as possible, it is assumed that the problem can be due to cache and data stored in the phone.

 But this does not mean that the error has no solution.
-I have gathered some of the best methods to get rid of such error message without any problem.
+I have gathered some of the best methods to get rid of such error messages without any problem.